Washington’s wacky booze regulation still on the books, a century after Prohibition

 - Not a fan of IPAs?
 Give these easy-to-drink low-ABV beers a try instead

 But remember, everything in moderation.
-Not to kill your buzz, but a study released in April 2019 challenged the long-held idea that having a drink or two per day could actually correlate with a better health.
+Not to kill your buzz, but a study released in April 2019 challenged the long-held idea that having a drink or two per day could actually correlate with better health.

 Information from The Associated Press and The Seattle Times’ archives is included in this report.